Expand To Show Full Article

 The themed table service and quick service dining restaurants in Morocco include:

-France
+France Pavilion

 The pavilion at France is one of the most inspiring within Epcot front its replica of the Eiffel Tower the cobblestone lined streets.
-The main attraction in France is the two shows held in the Palais du Cinema which include
+The main attraction in France is the two shows held in the Palais du Cinema which include:

 • Beauty and the Beast Sing-Along